A sustainable diet: for whom?

 The global food security is threatened by pressure on natural resources such as water, a pressure that climate change will worsen in areas where water scarcity already exists. © UN Photo/Wolff

 The climate crisis has reached our diet.
-At the COP 25 in Madrid, the IPCC has presented its published last August.
+At the COP 25 in Madrid, the IPCC has presented its Special report on Climate Change and Land published last August.
 It has been one of the documents with more repercussion in the media, probably because it directly affects our way of life.

 The IPCC delves into the relationship between human nutrition and the emission of greenhouse gases (GHGs) and adds this factor to those of land use and water, so far the two elements used to assess food sustainability.
 In addition to the increase in the productivity of food and the reduction of waste, the IPCC fosters a global “balanced diet” to mitigate global warming; the goal is to reduce the carbon footprint of the production and commerce of food and to gain land for other non-food uses.